Is it a good time to buy a house in Raleigh featured image showing the Raleigh skyline and Martini Mortgage Group branding

 Why This Question Keeps Coming Up in Raleigh

-If you’re asking whether it’s a good time to buy a house in Raleigh, you’re not alone, and you’re not late.
+If you’re asking whether it’s a good time to buy a house in Raleigh, you’re not alone.

 This question usually shows up when three things collide:

-- Home prices didn’t fall the way many headlines predicted
+• Home prices didn’t fall the way many expected

 They’re asking: